 Coercive Control; multiple behaviours and tactics which reinforce each other and are used to isolate, manipulate and regulate the victim.
-This pattern of abuse creates high levels of anxiety and fear and has a significant impact on children and young people:

-• as a victim in their own right

-- due to the impact the abuse has on the non-abusive parent - may also be forced to participate in the abusive behaviour
+This pattern of abuse creates high levels of anxiety and fear and has a significant impact on children and young people: as a victim in their own right, due to the impact the abuse has on the non-abusive parent, may also be forced to participate in the abusive behaviour within their personal relationships, as well as in the context of their home life.
+Young people can also experience domestic abuse within their own intimate relationships.
+This form of child-on-child abuse is sometimes referred to as 'teenage relationship abuse'.
+Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).
+However, as with any child under 18, where there are concerns about safety or welfare, the school will follow its child safeguarding procedures and both young victims and young perpetrators will be offered support.

 The 2021 Act recognises the impact of domestic abuse on children, as victims in their own right.
 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
 In some cases, children may blame themselves for the abuse or may have had to leave the family home as a result.
-Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
+Domestic abuse affecting young people can also occur